adaminoue/timbre/README.md

 This project strives for stability and robustness so that it can be used at any scale, including large business operations, for the manipulation of arbitrary text.

-At the moment the project is committed to accurate pluralization / depluralization of all nouns within the 5000 most common English-language words.
+Regular expressions are used throughout the project.
+Users are encouraged to check the unit test cases to understand function behaviour.

 ![Image of XKCD #208](https://imgs.xkcd.com/comics/regular_expressions.png)

 ### Features
 * Convert between camelCase and snake_case
-* Pluralize and singularize individual words and strings
+* Pluralize and singularize individual words and nth words within strings
+* Accurate and tested on nouns within 5000 most common English language words

 ### Limitations
 * Manipulates alphanumeric characters only; other characters are typically ignored (see unit test cases for examples)